We need your help to

 CAR T-cell therapy

 Many of these are not new drugs.
-Daratumumab is funded in 48 countries, including Australia, Canada, and the United Kingdom.
-They are used as standard of care overseas and in private treatment in New Zealand, but the cost privately (approx. $220,000 in the first year for daratumumab) puts them out of reach for most.
+Daratumumab is funded in 49 countries, including Australia, Canada, and the United Kingdom.
+Pharmac has had an application for it since 2017!
+Daratumumab is standard of care overseas and in private treatment in New Zealand, but the cost privately (approx. $240,000 in the first year for daratumumab) puts it out of reach for most.
+If Pharmac funded daratumumab, the cost to New Zealand would be significantly less.

 Patients who have severe side effects from older treatments desperately need these options.